Everything you need to know...

 - digital print facilities

-We also have an on-site store where you can borrow or purchase core materials and equipment.
+We also have an on-site store where you can borrow or buy core materials and equipment.

 Please note the University will only admit students who are aged 18 at the point of enrolment.